Skip to main content

 ✅ Good: Separate collaterals for different outcomes

-const userCreated = collateral<{ userId: string }>('user:created');
+const userCreated = collateral<{ userId: string }>();

 const userUpdated = collateral<{ userId: string; changes: Record<string, unknown> }>('user:updated');

-const userDeleted = collateral<{ userId: string }>('user:deleted');
+const userDeleted = collateral<{ userId: string }>();

-const userError = collateral<{ userId: string; error: string }>('user:error');
+const userError = collateral<{ userId: string; error: string }>();

 .dendrite({